BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 >
 > — Hermes Conrad

-And what is bureaucracy if not rules and regulations!
-As your app starts to grow, you should have a way to organize things that provides more granular organization, separation and, importantly, is based on explicit rules and guidelines rather than guesswork or instinct.
+Hermes Conrad would agree that what your app needs is a good, one-hour bureaucratizing.
+Hooray for rules and regulations!
+I'm not normally for bureauracy but as your app starts to grow you should have a way to organize things that provides more granular organization, separation and, importantly, is based on explicit rules and guidelines rather than guesswork or instinct.

 ### My Goal